tpwres/teczki-polskiego-wrestlingu/content/o/mcw.md

 ## History

-MCW was established in 2011 in Siemianowice Śląskie by Johny Vegas, but not unveiled until December 2013, aiming to be an alternative to Polish backyard.
+MCW was established in 2011 in Siemianowice Śląskie by Johny Vegas, but not unveiled until December 2013, aiming to be an alternative to Polish backyards.
-The working name of the promotion had been NoN (Now or Never), until Mine City Wrestling was chosen in reference to the coal mining industry of Siemianowice.
+The working name of the promotion had been NoN ("Now or Never"), until "Mine City Wrestling" was chosen in reference to the coal mining industry of Siemianowice.
 At a later time the federation moved to Brzeziny and then Tarnowskie Góry, before settling in Świerklaniec.

 MCW attempted a crowdfunding campaign in order to rent or purchase a place to hold training sessions in, but they were unsuccessful, with only 100 out of 13,000 PLN raised for that goal.